orb-community/orb-website/docs/docs.md

 5. Your Agent credentials should appear.
 Copy the Provisioning Command.
 ![](./img/provisioning_command.png)

 6. Paste the Provisioning Command into your terminal (optionally edit "mock" to be real) and run the command.

-7. Confirm the provisioning command is complete, and note the Docker ID.

-8. Type `docker logs -f <id>` into your terminal to follow the orb-agent and pktvisor output logs from the provision command.

-9. Confirm successful orb-agent and pktvisor startup in the logs.
+See [Running Orb Agent](/docs/#running-orb-agent) for more.

 10. Refresh the *Agents List* in UI.
 The Agent you just created should display an *Online* status.
 ![](./img/agent_online.png)

-11. Click the Agent to see a detailed view that includes the Agent ID, version of the agent, and last heartbeat.

 ### Create an Agent Group